oracle/python-oracledb/doc/src/api_manual/cursor.rst

     bound to a statement executed on the cursor and overrides the attribute with the same name on the connection if specified.
-The method signature is handler(cursor, value, arraysize) and the return value is expected to be a variable object or None in which case a default variable object will be created.
-If this attribute is None, the default behavior will take place for all values bound to the statements.
+The method signature is handler(cursor, value, arraysize) and the return value is expected to be a variable object or *None* in which case a default variable object will be created.
+If this attribute is *None*, the default behavior will take place for all values bound to the statements.

     See :ref:`inputtypehandlers`.